verekia/blitz-app-steps/02-project-setup/README.md

 ## PostgreSQL databases setup via Docker

 In this guide we will use PostgreSQL.
-You need a local database to generate migrations (as opposed to developing using a cloud-hosted dev DB) because Prisma creates a shadow database (see [this issue](https://github.com/prisma/prisma/issues/4571#issuecomment-747496127)).
+You need a local database (as opposed to developing using a cloud-hosted dev DB) because Prisma creates a shadow database to generate migrations (see [this issue](https://github.com/prisma/prisma/issues/4571#issuecomment-747496127)).

-Here we will use Docker to run a local PostgreSQL database.
-If you don't want to do that, please tweak the database URL to point to your locally installed database.
+Here we will use Docker to run 2 local PostgreSQL databases, one for development that is persisted in a `data` folder in your project, and a non-persisted one for testing.

+If you don't want to use Docker, create the database(s) some other way and skip to the next section.

 - **Launch Docker**